-An argument I often hear is “eating healthy is so expensive”.
+An argument I often hear is eating healthy is so expensive.
 I’m here to tell you that you can eat healthy on a budget.
 It’s all about good choices, planning, and avoiding packaged foods.
 Making good choices with food goes well with making good choices financially.
+Read my post about how I save money for healthier food.

 - Buying produce out of season